 Measurements from a circle-shaped machine hall are presented in [17].
-A sliding correlator channel sounder with a bandwidth of 2 GHz at 28 GHz is employed to obtain the CIRs.
+A sliding correlator channel sounder with a bandwidth of 2 at 28 GHz is employed to obtain the CIRs.
 Four configurations are measured in total: two different heights and swapping the Tx/Rx ends, as one of them is static during all the process.
-40 positions are measured per configuration, which means that 160 measurements are provided in total.
-This data is processed to obtain metrics as PL (fitted to the CI and FI models), signal blockage, DS and AS, both in departure and arrival.
+A total of 40 positions are measured per configuration, which means that 160 measurements are provided in total.
+These data are processed to obtain metrics as PL (fitted to the Close-In (CI) and FI models), signal blockage, DS and AS, both in departure and arrival.

 Signal propagation inside a smart warehouse filled with automatic guided vehicles is characterized in [18] for the 28 GHz spectrum.
 A frequency domain channel sounder is employed to carry out these measurements, which captures 1001 points in a span of 1 GHz.
 Three conditions are measured in total: one LoS and two NLoS, the latter being provoked by placing one and two containers.
-The results are processed to obtain Power Delay Profile (PDP) and PL related metrics.
+The results are processed to obtain power delay profile (PDP) and PL-related metrics.

-Measurements are carried out in [19] inside a machine room with a size of $35 \times 16 m^2$ .
-A frequency domain sounder that operates in the 28 GHz spectrum is employed for the measurements.
+Measurements are carried out in [19] inside a machine room with a size of 35×16 m2.
+A frequency domain sounder that operates in 28 GHz spectrum is employed for the measurements.
 This sounder uses monopole antennas in both ends, and takes 801 points spanned across 4 GHz in each acquisition.
-Three conditions are measured in total: none, partial and total obstruction of the LoS component.
-The data is processed as well, from where metrics as PL (fitted to the FI model), DS and AS (estimated with the Space-Alternating Generalized Expectation-Maximization (SAGE) [27] algorithm) are obtained.
+Three conditions are measured in total: none, partial, and total obstruction of the LoS component.
+The data are processed as well, from where metrics as PL (fitted to the FI model), DS and AS (estimated with the Space-Alternating

+Generalized Expectation-Maximization (SAGE) [27] algorithm) are obtained.

-Propagation through an optic fiber laboratory is characterized in [20] for the 28 GHz frequency band.
-This measurement campaign uses a Pseudo-Random Noise (PN) channel sounder that provides a total bandwidth of 2.4 GHz, and provides two datasets.
+Propagation through an optic fiber laboratory is characterized in [20] for 28 GHz frequency band.
+This measurement campaign uses a pseudo-random noise (PN) channel sounder that provides a total bandwidth of 2.4 GHz, and provides two datasets.
 The first one measures the PL at various distances (57 positions) and the second tests several antenna orientations (12 positions).
-The obtained results are employed to estimate the PL (fitted to the CI and FI models), DS and receiver AS.
+The obtained results are employed to estimate the PL (fitted to the CI and FI models), DS, and receiver AS.

-In [21], sub-Terahertz measurements are carried out in a

-IEEE OPEN JOURNAL OF THE INDUSTRIAL ELECTRONICS SOCIETY.
-VOLUME XX, 20XX corridor that separates various machining laboratories and conference rooms.
+In [21], sub-terahertz measurements are carried out in a corridor that separates various machining laboratories and conference rooms.
 CIRs are acquired via a sliding correlator channel sounder that offers a total bandwidth of 500 MHz in baseband and is centered at 142 GHz, and horn antennas are used as well to obtain double-directional responses.
 Thirteen measurements are carried out in total, from where 11 are LoS and 2 NLoS.
-These are processed later to obtain PL (fitted to the CI model), DS and departure/arrival AS, considering the directional and omnidirectional CIRs separately as well as co-polarization and cross-polarization of antennas.
+These are processed later to obtain PL (fitted to the CI model), DS, and departure/arrival AS, considering the directional and omnidirectional CIRs separately as well as copolarization and cross-polarization of antennas.

-Multi-band measurements can be found in [22] for a production hall.
-This room has a total size of 171 x 74 $m^2$ , and four sections can be divided: three production lines and a storage area.
-Measurements are performed over these sections with a 15-bit PN sounder that has a total bandwidth of 6.75 GHz and is capable of acquiring the directional CIR of the 6.75, 30 and 60 GHz frequency bands simultaneously.
-The data is processed to estimate the PL (fitted to the ABG model), DS and departure AS/Elevation Spread (ES) inside the environment.
+Multiband measurements can be found in [22] for a production hall.
+This room has a total size of 171 x 74 m2, and four sections can be divided: three production lines and a storage area.
+Measurements are performed over these sections with a 15-b Pseudo-Random Noise (PN) sounder that has a total bandwidth of 6.75 GHz and is capable of acquiring the directional CIR of the 6.75, 30, and 60 GHz frequency bands simultaneously.
+The data are processed to estimate the PL (fitted to the Alpha Beta Gamma (ABG) model), DS and departure AS/elevation spread (ES) inside the environment.